 How to Use Windows Laptop as Second Monitor for Mac

-Before jumping into the details, it’s essential to understand the roles of AirPlay and 5KPlayer in this process and how they can assist in using your Windows laptop as a second monitor for a Mac.
+Before we continue, it’s important to know a bit about AirPlay and 5KPlayer and how they help in using your Windows laptop as a second Mac monitor.

 AirPlay